interpretica-io/ttg/README.md

 # ttg
-Trivial bash scripts for Telegram
+A collection of trivial Bash scripts for Telegram manipulation.

+## License
+MIT